kavya-mahajan-62/Git-demo/README.md

 # Git-demo
-This is a  tutorial for git and Github
+This is a  tutorial for git and Github.